Adelante Fraternity: History

-Adelante Today
+Adelante today

-The current House was constructed in 1972 and has a thirty-two member capacity.
+The current house was constructed in 1972 and has a 32-member capacity.
 Its rooms are based on a suite system where two members share a common living area with individual wardrobes and desks.
-They further share a private bathroom and sleeping room, with another two members who live in another room on the other side of the suite.
-Because of this unique room setup, we can have air-conditioning and heating in all parts of the house; most other fraternities must have open air sleeping dorms.
+They further share a private bathroom and sleeping room, with two more members who live in another room on the other side of the suite.
+Because of this unique room setup, it has air-conditioning and heating in all parts of the house; most other fraternities have open-air sleeping dorms.

-The Adelante house additionally has several large common areas, shared by all members of the fraternity.
-These include a second floor lounge and study area, a large living room with a fireplace, and a fully stocked kitchen and dining room.
+The Adelante house has several large common areas, shared by all members.
+These include a second-floor lounge and study area, a large living room with a fireplace, and a fully stocked kitchen and dining room.

-In order to maintain the high living standards of Adelante, regular renovation projects are taken on a yearly basis.
-Recent remodeling includes a new dining room, renovated second floor living areas, and remodeling of some of the suites.
+To maintain the high living standards of Adelante, regular renovation projects are taken every year.
+Recent remodeling includes a new dining room, renovated second-floor living areas, remodeling of some suites, and a renovated living room.

 Adelante is located two blocks from campus, on Welch Avenue, in the heart of Campus Town.
 Because of the varied restaurants, businesses, and stores nearby, you can usually find everything you need within walking distance.
-And for the occasions where travelling is a necessity, all Adelante members enjoy the luxury of on-site parking.
+And for the occasions where traveling is a necessity, all Adelante members enjoy the luxury of on-site parking.